NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Features.md

 [![Access to Advanced Search from Data View](images/gdc-data-portal-access-advanced-search-data-view.png)](images/gdc-data-portal-access-advanced-search-data-view.png "Click to see the full image.")

-A specific section of this document is dedicated to the Advanced Search feature.
+The [Advanced Search](Advanced_Search.md) section of the documentation provides more details about this feature.

 ## Quick Search